Shiva-Maruth-Alapati/Shiva-Maruth-Alapati.github.io/_newsletters/2024-10-06-inaugural-newsletter.md

 ---
-layout: newsletter
+layout: single
-title: "Inaugural Newsletter - Welcome!"
+title: "The AI Engineering Weekly - Issue #1"
 date: 2024-10-06 10:00:00 -0000
 issue: 1
-author: Your Name
+author: Shiva Maruth Alapati
-excerpt: "Welcome to the very first issue of my newsletter!
-Here's what you can expect and some thoughts to kick things off."
+excerpt: "Welcome to the first issue of The AI Engineering Weekly!
+Insights from building scalable AI systems at AWS, trends in LLM fine-tuning, and curated resources for ML engineers."
 ---

-# Welcome to My Newsletter!
+# Welcome to The AI Engineering Weekly!

 Hello and welcome to the inaugural issue of my newsletter!
-I'm thrilled to have you as a subscriber and want to take this opportunity to share what you can expect in future issues.
+I'm thrilled to have you as a subscriber.
+As someone building scalable AI systems at AWS SageMaker AI, I want to share insights from the trenches of AI engineering with fellow practitioners and enthusiasts.

 ## What This Newsletter Is About

 This newsletter will be your regular dose of:

-- **Curated insights** from my recent reading and learning
+- **Technical insights** from building AI systems at scale
-- **Behind-the-scenes** updates on my projects and work
+- **Behind-the-scenes** updates from my work on LLM fine-tuning and distributed training
-- **Recommendations** for books, articles, tools, and resources
+- **Curated resources** on ML infrastructure, optimization techniques, and emerging tools
-- **Personal reflections** on life, growth, and interesting observations
+- **Industry observations** on the rapidly evolving AI landscape
-- **Exclusive content** that you won't find on the blog
+- **Practical tips** for engineers working on machine learning systems

 ## Format and Frequency

-I'm planning to send this newsletter **bi-weekly** (every two weeks), giving me enough time to curate quality content while keeping you regularly updated.
-Each issue will be concise but valuable - I respect your time and inbox.
+I'm planning to send this newsletter **bi-weekly** (every two weeks), giving me time to curate quality technical content while keeping you updated on the latest developments.
+Each issue will be concise but packed with actionable insights - I respect your time and inbox.

 ## This Week's Highlights

 ### 📚 What I'm Reading
-- *[Book Title]* by [Author] - A fascinating exploration of [topic]
+- *"Designing Data-Intensive Applications"* by Martin Kleppmann - Still one of the best resources for understanding distributed systems principles that apply to ML infrastructure
-- *[Article Title]* - An insightful piece about [subject]
+- *"The Hundred-Page Machine Learning Book"* by Andriy Burkov - A concise yet comprehensive ML reference I keep coming back to

 ### 🛠️ What I'm Working On
-I'm currently diving deep into [project/topic].
-It's been an interesting challenge because [brief explanation].
+I'm currently diving deep into optimizing fine-tuning workflows for large language models.
+The challenge involves balancing compute efficiency, memory usage, and training speed while maintaining model quality.
+It's fascinating how distributed training strategies need to adapt as model sizes continue to grow.

 ### 💡 Thought of the Week
-> "The best way to find out if you can trust somebody is to trust them." - Ernest Hemingway
+> "Premature optimization is the root of all evil" - Donald Knuth

-This quote resonated with me this week as I thought about [brief personal reflection or connection].
+This quote resonated with me this week as I worked on performance improvements.
+Sometimes the best optimization is understanding your bottlenecks first, rather than guessing where to focus your efforts.

 ### 🔗 Links Worth Sharing
-- **[Resource Name]**: [Brief description of why it's valuable]
+- **[Hugging Face's PEFT Library](https://github.com/huggingface/peft)**: Essential for parameter-efficient fine-tuning methods
-- **[Tool/Website]**: [What it does and why you might find it useful]
+- **[DeepSpeed](https://github.com/microsoft/DeepSpeed)**: Microsoft's library for efficient large model training
-- **[Article/Video]**: [Key takeaway or interesting point]
+- **[This Week in AI](https://www.deeplearning.ai/the-batch/)**: Andrew Ng's weekly AI newsletter with great industry insights

 ## A Personal Note

-Starting this newsletter feels like the beginning of a new conversation with all of you.
-I'm excited to build this community and share this journey of learning and growth together.
+Starting this newsletter feels like the beginning of an important conversation with the AI engineering community.
+The field is moving so quickly, and I believe we all benefit from sharing our experiences building these systems in production.

-If you have any feedback, suggestions for topics, or just want to say hi, feel free to reply to this email.
-I read every response and love hearing from subscribers.
+If you have any feedback, questions about specific AI engineering topics, or want to share your own experiences, feel free to reply to this email.
+I read every response and love connecting with fellow engineers.

 ## What's Coming Next

 In the next issue, I'll be sharing:
-- Lessons learned from [specific project or experience]
+- Lessons learned from optimizing LLM inference at scale
-- A deep dive into [interesting topic]
+- A comparison of different fine-tuning strategies and when to use each
-- More book recommendations from my reading list
+- Deep dive into cost optimization for ML workloads on cloud platforms

 ---

-**Thank you for subscribing!** If you enjoyed this newsletter, please consider sharing it with someone who might find it valuable.
+**Thank you for subscribing!** If you found this valuable, please consider sharing it with other AI engineers who might benefit from these insights.

 Until next time,
-[Your Name]
+Shiva Maruth Alapati

 P.S.
 You can always catch up on previous issues in the [newsletter archive]({{ '/newsletters/' | relative_url }}) on my website.